pgdogdev/docs/docs/configuration/pgdog.toml/general.md

 - `disabled`
 - `extended`
+- `extended_anonymous`
 - `full`

 Full enables support for rewriting prepared statements sent over the simple protocol.
-Extended handles prepared statements sent normally using the extended protocol. `full` attempts to rewrite prepared statements sent using the simple protocol.
+Extended handles prepared statements sent normally using the extended protocol. `full` attempts to rewrite prepared statements sent using the simple protocol. `extended_anonymous` caches and rewrites unnamed prepared statements, which is useful for some legacy client drivers.

 Default: **`extended`**